Dove season is fast approaching – have you taken your hunter education course?

 “You get to choose the method through which you take your hunter education course,” says Jennifer Pittman, Hunter Development Program Manager with the Wildlife Resources Division.
 “Offering both classroom and online options gives students a choice of not only what works best with their schedules, but also with their learning style.”

 There are now five available online courses.
-For most students, each course requires a fee (from $9.95–$29.00), but all are “pass or don’t pay” courses.
-The newest online course option, HUNTINGSmart!, provides the course for FREE to any student under age 15.
-Fees for these online courses are charged by and collected by the independent course developer.
+For most students, each course requires a fee, but all are “pass or don’t pay” courses.
+Fees for online courses are charged by and collected by the independent course developer.
 The DNR classroom course is free of charge.

 Completion of a hunter education course is required for any person born on or after January 1, 1961, who: